representational-alignment/representational-alignment.github.io/2024/index.md

     image: EY.png

 news:
-  - content: We've update the Re-Align position paper ([📄 paper](https://arxiv.org/abs/2310.13018)) with new insights generated during the workshop.
+  - content: We've updated the Re-Align position paper ([📄 paper](https://arxiv.org/abs/2310.13018)) with new insights generated during the workshop.
 Check it out!
   - content: Thank you to our invited speakers and panellists, contributing authors, and attendees for a successful workshop!
 The video recording of all sessions are now available on the [ICLR.cc website](https://iclr.cc/virtual/2024/workshop/20578).
-  - content: All decisions have been sent out and the list of accepted papers and the updated workshop schedule can be found below.
+  - content: All decisions have been sent out and the list of accepted papers can be found on [OpenReview](https://openreview.net/group?id=ICLR.cc/2024/Workshop/Re-Align).
 We are super excited to see you all in Vienna!

 about: |
   The question of <i>What makes a good representation?</i> in machine